tahaniasmas/Image-Processing/README.md

 # Author

-Developed as part of an Image Processing / AI Engineering project.
+Developed as part of an Image Processing / AI 4th year Engineering project.

 ---

-# License

-This project is released under the MIT License.